Liam-LightChild/what-the-pack/README.md

 # What the Pack!?

-This is a Bedrock behavior pack, resource pack, and world template that intentionally doesn't make much sense.
+This is a Bedrock behavior pack, resource pack, and world template that intentionally don't make much sense.
 New content comes often at the moment.

 ## Installing